ericphan/sswhealthcheck/README.md

 SSW HealthCheck

 Websites can be complicated, and a very small mistake can take the whole site down.
-There are two different kind of errors, coding errors and deployment errors; coding errors should be picked up by compiling and debugging, while deployment errors should be picked up by HealthCheck pag.
+There are two different kind of errors, coding errors and deployment errors; coding errors should be picked up by compiling and debugging, while deployment errors should be picked up by HealthCheck page.

 Prerequisites
 ==============